Roberto Baggio: Post-World Cup

-After the 1994 World Cup, Italy head coach Arrigo Sacchi and Baggio infamously fell out.
+After the 1994 World Cup, Italy head coach Arrigo Sacchi and Baggio fell out.
 Their relationship deteriorated in September 1994 following a 1–1 draw against Slovenia in a Euro 1996 qualifying match, where Baggio was benched.
 After a 2–1 defeat to Croatia in a Euro 1996 qualifying match in November, their relationship hit the breaking point, and Baggio, supported by his teammates, asked for the manager's dismissal.
 Due to his disagreements with Sacchi, Baggio was called up to the national team less frequently, only making one more substitute appearance in a 1–0 home win against Slovenia in a Euro 1996 qualifier in September 1995.
 He eventually lost his spot in the squad, missing out on Italy's Euro 1996 squad, despite winning the scudetto that year with Milan.
 Sacchi justified his decision by stating Baggio was not fully fit, and that Enrico Chiesa helped the team more when possession was lost.
 Italy were eliminated in the group stage of the competition.
 Baggio was also excluded from Cesare Maldini's Italian Olympic squad in 1996.